Designing online courses

 Developing lecture material for your entire online course can and will be time consuming.
 Once the content production phase is over, though, the bulk of the work is complete to prepare your online course for teaching.

 Instructional Design & Technology can provide you with a course template for your online course.
-We can also assist in helping you move your content onto Sakai in the most efficient and organized way possible.
+We can also assist in helping you move your content into your Canvas site in the most efficient and organized way possible.

 Phase 4: Teaching

 Now that all of your content is set up and ready to go, during the semester, you need to focus on teaching your students.
 While we’ll be discussing this in greater detail in another post, the role of an instructor is different in an online course than in a face to face course.
 Many typical tasks an instructor completes in an online course include:

 - Sending out text or video announcements to students